MaximilianMeister/kuberneteth/README.md

 kubectl delete -f deployment.yaml
 ```

-make sure to clean up the `hostPath` manually, I usually wipe all folders, but the `keystore` from the miner node to keep the `coinbase` in place
+make sure to clean up the `hostPath` manually

 ## deploying contracts
 once your ethereum cluster is running, you can start to publish contracts. i have started with a simple [example](contracts/provider.sol) derived from a good introduction that you can find [here](https://www.youtube.com/watch?v=9_coM_g7Dbg)